Heterogeneous domain adaptation: An unsupervised approach: Heterogeneous Unsupervised domain adaptation

 \begin{myrem} From this theorem and the nature of LMMs, we know this positive map can better handle datasets that have many monotonic samples because the probabilities in these monotonic samples can be preserved without any loss.
-The existence of these samples has the greatest probability of preventing negative transfers. \end{myrem}
+The existence of these samples offers the greatest probability of preventing negative transfers. \end{myrem}

 Theorem \ref{thm: LMM_theorem} addresses the first concern and provides a suitable map, such as the map in Lemma \ref{lem: LMMs}, to project two heterogeneous feature spaces onto the same dimensional feature space.
 It is worthwhile showing that an LMM is just one among many suitable maps for Theorem 1.
-A nonlinear map, such as exp($U$), also can be used to construct the map as long as the map is monotonic.
-In future work, we intend to explore additional maps suitable for further HeUDA models.
+A nonlinear map can also be used to construct the map, as long as the map is monotonic.
+In future work, we intend to explore additional maps suitable for other HeUDA models.

-This brings us to the second concern: Which properties can be maintained during the mapping process between the original domains and the homogeneous representations.
-As mentioned above, the principal angles play a significant role in defining the distance between two subspaces on a Grassmann manifold, and in explaining the projections between them \cite{Wong1967}.
-Hence, ensuring the principal angles remain unchanged is one option for maintaining some useful properties.
-Specifically, for any two pairs of subspaces ($A, B$) and ($C, D$), if the principal angles of ($A, B$) and ($C, D$) are the same (implying that min\{dim($A$), dim($B$)\}= min\{dim($C$), dim($D$)\}, dim($A$) represents the dimension of $A$), then relationship between $A$ and $B$ can be regarded as similar to the relationship between $C$ and $D$.
+This brings us to the second concern: which properties can be maintained during the mapping process between the original domains and the homogeneous representations?
+As mentioned above, the principal angles play a significant role in defining the distance between two subspaces on a Grassmann manifold, and in explaining the projection between them \cite{Wong1967}.
+Ensuring the principal angles remain unchanged is thus one option for maintaining some useful properties.

+Specifically, for any two pairs of subspaces ($A, B$) and ($C, D$), if the principal angles of ($A, B$) and ($C, D$) are the same (implying that min\{dim($A$), dim($B$)\} = min\{dim($C$), dim($D$)\}, dim($A$) represents the dimension of $A$), then the relationship between $A$ and $B$ can be regarded as similar to the relationship between $C$ and $D$.
 Based on this idea, the definition of measurement $\mathcal{D}$, which describes the relationships between two pairs of subspaces, follows.

 \begin{mydef}[measurement between subspace pairs] Given two pairs of subspaces ($A,B$) and ($C,D$), the measurement $\mathcal{D}$(($A,B$), ($C,D$)) between ($A, B$) and ($C, D$) is defined as